Xiaoran0529/9105group/README.md

 # 9105group
-// User will need to press mouse to make the gate invisible inorder to make the wave flow faster.
+// User will need to press key 1-4 to make the gate invisible inorder to make the wave flow faster and press r to reload window.
 It is aim to make the project as an 2d escape game map.